rackerlabs/technical-blog/_posts/2014-10-24-php-opencloud-1-11-0-released.md

 - sdk
 - developer
 - openstack
+bio: |
+ Shaunak Kashyap is a Developer Advocate on the Rackspace Developer Experience team.
+He works primarily on the open-source php-opencloud SDK.
+You can find Shaunak on Twitter @shaunak and Github as ycombinator.
 ---

 Today we are proud to announce the v1.11.0 release of php-opencloud.
 In the four months since our last minor release, we have added support for the [OpenStack Orchestration service](https://wiki.openstack.org/wiki/Heat), support for [booting a server from a volume](http://docs.openstack.org/user-guide/content/boot_from_volume.html), and several other improvements and bug fixes.
 Many of these improvements and bug fixes have come from community contributors, which makes us puff out our chests just that much more.